-The illustration below indicates the general locations of lubrication points - all points should be greased on a daily basis and prior storage of the machine.
-New machines and PTO shaft must be greased prior to first use.
+All points indicated below should be greased on a daily basis and prior machine storage.
+New machines must be greased prior to first use.

-Gearbox Lubrication
+PTO Gearbox

-Refill the gearbox after an initial 50 hours of use and thereafter at annual or 500 hour intervals, whichever occurs earliest.
+Check gearbox oil level on new machines prior to first use, top up if required before using the machine.
+Replace gearbox oil after an initial 50 hours of use and thereafter at annual or 500 hour intervals; whichever occurs earliest.